 Step 2: Enter Your Etsy Shop Details

-After completing these, you’ll move on to customizing your shop with details that reflect your brand.
-One of the most important steps here is choosing a shop name.
+Next, customize your shop with details that reflect your brand.
+One of the most important steps is choosing a shop name - short, clear, and memorable, between 4 and 20 characters.
+Check out our Etsy shop name ideas for inspiration.

 Step 3: Create Etsy Product Listings